muhammadmalik645/Mira/readme.md

 > each color swatch inside its input.
 The next approach that I have coded myself is based on prefetching URLs and the sections using the section rendering API to make the transition and > switching between variants seamless.
 Aftler replacing the old section with the new one, I update the URLs and make sure out of stock sizes aren't selected.
 > The branch called Prefetching-Variants-Approach utilizes my custom approach and the branch called Dawn-HTMLUpdateUtility-Approach utilizes Dawn's native HTMLUpdateUtility object.

+> [!NOTE]
+> Note that no scripts in the prefetching approach have been reinitialized, that is because Dawn is leveraging web components and
+> all the dependent Javascript is initialized with the connectedCallback() lifecycle method when the web components
+> are appended to the DOM.

 Hope you like the code and functionality.

 Best,